gilemerson/comp2112-week2/01-console-chapters.md

 6. View lesson  https://scrimba.com/casts/cLpzJtV
 	1. Change logo by replacing the img element, with our own created <img> element.
+	1. View the lesson above, and only if you're really stuck, then [view the answer](https://youtu.be/nwvMb3_UbQU)

 7. View lesson  https://scrimba.com/casts/caqzMs3
 	1. Using a template literal with an object to change innerHTML